Hell Town RV Park

 “When they first landed on our world, the Ingenium were—though artificial—an intelligence possessing some degree of compassion.
 Soon, however, they evolved into what they are now.
 They sent me to Gate World.
 While there, I was blind to their evolution.
 I had to lose a son, for my vision to be restored.
 What an unforgivable price to pay for clarity.”

 There was so much sorrow in his voice, Spooky found it hard not to open her heart to him.
-She edged closer to him.
+She edged closer.
 “I lost a child once.
 Nothing compares.
 It’s a void filled with pain and longing.
 A little soul lost from our world forever.
 Never to know them again.
 Never to hold them and whisper, I love you.”

 Trubel turned toward her.
 “I can only do two things,” he said.
 “Ask for you and your army’s forgiveness, and pray my granddaughter lives.”